RaptorRepack/MSVC/Readme.md

 ## 📝 Important Notes

-#### 🔴 Highly Recommended For The Use Latest Versions Windows 10 or Windows 11 To The Install MSVC Software.
+#### 🔴 Highly recommended For Windows 11 23H2 Pro Edition To Use This MSVC Software.

 #### 🔴 Highly Recommended For Setup File Install To Run as Administrator Click Now, Then Finish The Repack Toolkit Installation Setup File.